Bernardine of Feltre: Life

 Born Martin Tomitani, he belonged to the noble family of Tomitano and was the eldest of nine children.
 In 1456, while a law student in Padua, he heard James of the Marches preach the Lenten course and was inspired to enter the Franciscan order, taking the name Bernardino, after Bernardino of Siena.
 In May that year he joined the "Observantine" Franciscans, an austere branch of the Franciscan friars.
 He completed successfully his studies at Mantua and was ordained priest in 1463.
 He was small, shy, and stammered but his superiors assigned him to preach home-missions.
 Cured of an impediment in his speech, Bernardine began his apostolate up and down the Italian peninsula.
 Every city of note and every province from Lombardy in the north to Sardinia and the provinces of the south became successively the scene of his missionary labours.

 He was an extremely popular preacher because he spoke simply and powerfully against the vanity, ambition and greed rife at the time.
 The crowds that flocked to hear him were too large for the local churches, so he addressed them in the city squares and the fields.
 Like many other missioners of his century, he had made a vast outdoor bonfire called "burning the Devil's stronghold".
 The crowds were asked to throw into the fire all objects of vanity and sin such as playing cards, dice, pornographic books and pictures, jewelry, wigs, superstitious charms, cosmetics, and so forth.

 Bernardine was able to reconcile warring communities.
 He also sought civic legislation to correct public injustices such as usury, the charging of excessive interest for loans, which was especially onerous on the poor.
 In 1484, Bernardine established the charitable credit organization, mont-de-piétés run by a joint committee of clergy and laymen.
 The institution was founded as an alternative to the high interest loans of the money lenders and Lombard traveling bankers of the Middle Ages.
 His fund raising drives were generally preceded with a procession featuring an image of either the Man of Sorrows or Pietà to encourage charitable donations.
 His insistence on charging a low interest to protect the institution's permanency raised a controversy among the theologians who thought it promoted the continuance of usury.
 (In 1515, Pope Leo X declared the institution meritorious and it spread rapidly throughout France, Italy, and Spain.)

 In 1491, Bernardine was expelled from Milan by Ludovico Sforza for contesting with the Duke's astrologer.
+He died in 1494 in the monastery of San Giacomo della Vernavola in Pavia and his relics are kept in the church of Santa Maria del Carmine in the same city.